jaimetur/PhotoMigrator/help/3-synology-photos.md

   ```
   ./CloudPhotoMigrator.run --synology-remove-empty-albums
   ```
-  With this example, the script will connect to Synology Photos database and will delete all Empty Albums found.
+  With this example, the script will connect to your Synology Photos account and will delete all Empty Albums found.

 ## <span style="color:blue">Delete Duplicates Albums in Synology Photos:</span>
 - From version 2.0.0 onwards, the script can be executed in 'Delete Duplicates Albums in Synology Photos' Mode.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will look for all Duplicates Albums in Synology Photos database.
+- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos account and will look for all Duplicates Albums in your Synology Photos account.
 - If any Duplicated Album is found, the script will remove it from Synology Photos.
 - To execute this Extra Mode, you can use the Flag: _'-srDupAlb, --synology-remove-duplicates-albums'_